 When you first set out, it is a good idea to run in the direction off the wind since sweating will be minimal.
 Going against the wind, when you are drenched in sweat, towards the later leg of your sprint, will inevitably cause you to feel colder.

 A GPS smartwatch, through such a run can not only give you weather updates, it can assist you in creating dedicated paths to then diligently follow.
 Find the best route and create a course with minimal wind draft to conquer the winter season.

 Often through the cold spell, you will sweat less and have fewer sore muscles - as a consequence will feel the need to push harder.
 However it is not the best approach to increase your daily distance in the cold weather.

 Your heart rate typically increases since blood needs to reach the extremities in your body.
 Due to the sheer cold, your body gives you the illusion of not being tired, despite pumping blood overtime.

-A reliable Bluetooth smartwatch such as the Noise ColorFit Pro 2 which comes with 24/7 dynamic heart rate monitoring is an essential accessory to assess your physical metrics, keeping all forms of burn out at bay.
+A reliable BT smartwatch such as the Noise ColorFit Pro 2 which comes with 24/7 dynamic heart rate monitoring is an essential accessory to assess your physical metrics, keeping all forms of burn out at bay.
 Assess your heart rate and find what’s best for your body.